AhEsmaeili79/Elecroshop/README.md

 4. Access the admin panel at `http://localhost:8000/admin`

 ### Production
-1. Set `DEBUG=False` in Django settings
+1. Set `DEBUG=False` in your `.env` file
+2. Use strong `SECRET_KEY` and secure `POSTGRES_PASSWORD`
-2. Configure a production database (PostgreSQL recommended)
+3. Configure production database settings
-3. Set up static file serving
+4. Set up static file serving (or use a CDN)
-4. Configure CORS settings for your domain
+5. Configure CORS settings for your domain in `.env`
-5. Build the frontend: `npm run build`
+6. Build the frontend: `npm run build`
+7. Use `docker-compose -f docker-compose.prod.yml up -d` for production (if you create a production compose file)

 ## 📚 API Documentation